Media coverage

 WHAS

-Louisville ABC affiliate WHAS spoke to LAS Conservation Committee member Mary Beth Nevulis and LAS President Brandon McQueen at the Lights Out Louisville launch event.
+Louisville ABC affiliate WHAS spoke to Lights Out Louisville co-founder Mary Beth Nevulis and LAS President Brandon McQueen at the Lights Out Louisville launch event.
 Watch the segment to learn why LAS saw the need for Louisville to join dozens of other cities in the effort to protect migratory birds by going Lights Out.

-CJ’s Environmental reporter Connor Griffin covered LAS’ Lights Out campaign and the call for residents and businesses alike to minimize all non-essential lights to protect birds on their migration journeys.
-Learn how making a few small changes—including dousing unnecessary lights from 11 p.m. to 6 a.m. during peak spring and fall bird migration—can help birds survive their journey.
+CJ’s Environmental reporter Connor Giffin covered LAS’ Lights Out campaign and the call for residents and businesses alike to minimize all non-essential lights from 11 p.m. to 6 a.m. during peak spring and fall bird migration to protect birds on their migration journeys.

 The Louisville Courier-Journal